NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 # Testing
-After you did all the instalations remember to turn on the Userscript by setting `doRelaod` to `true` at line `14`.
+After you did all the instalations remember to turn on the Userscript by setting `doReload` to `true` at line `14`.
 ### Testing the Express Server
 By running on VS Code console or by the BAT file the service will run a Express server at (if not changed) `http://localhost:3000/`, if you open the URL, you will be able to hear the new notification sound.